Photojournalism is one of the most rewarding genres of photography.

-First thing you need to know is what photojournalism means.
+If you want to know how to become a photojournalist, first you need to know what photojournalism means.
 A photojournalist tells news stories through images.
 Your job is to bring those stories to the people.

 You’ll inform them on local or global events and it’s all about delivering as quickly as possible.
 Photojournalism can be both entertaining and informative.

 What makes it different from other genres is that a photojournalist has to capture reality as well as possible.
 It has to follow a set of ethical rules.

 Being honest and impartial is key if you want to do the job.

 Back in the 70s, photojournalists were highly regarded by newspapers and magazines.
 They were specialists in their field.
 Every media company or newspaper had an army of staff photographers but those days are over.

 The birth of the internet meant that editors stopped sending off photographers.
 Instead, they used the internet to find someone who was already in the place of the intended story.